zwave-js/zwave-js-ui/docs/guide/homeassistant.md

 :::

 ::: Lock
-Note this is actually a wall switch, but I want it to appear as a light in HA.
+This is a lock (BE469ZP and Kwikset914c)
 ```yaml
 lock:
   - platform: mqtt